Tragic Ceremony: Production

 Tragic Ceremony credits list José Gutiérrez Maesso and Leonardo Martin as screenwriters on the Spanish version of the film.
 They are credited strictly for co-production purposes.

 Tragic Ceremony was shot on location in Spain, beginning in June 1972.
-According to film historian Roberto Curti, it is possible that a second director, named Fillipo Walter Ratti, was involved in shooting part of the film.
+According to film historian Roberto Curti, it is possible that a second director, named Filippo Walter Ratti, was involved in shooting part of the film.
 Freda's daughter, Jacqueline, who was on the set, claimed her father was present for the entire filming process.
-However, Curti's assessment based on the original script for the film, surmises that at least two scenes were likely shot by Ratti: First, the scene in which Bill's corpse is discovered with his face tinted blue; and second, the scene in which Fred has his throat slashed in the bathroom.
+However, Curti's assessment based on the original script for the film surmises that at least two scenes were likely shot by Ratti: the scene in which Bill's corpse is discovered with his face tinted blue and the scene in which Fred has his throat slashed in the bathroom.
 The film's special effects were provided by effects artist Carlo Rambaldi.

 Release

 Tragic Ceremony was given a limited theatrical release on 20 December 1972 in Italy, and later received a theatrical release in Spain in September 1974.
-The film did not receive a theatrical release in the United States.

-In 2004, the film was restored and screened at the 61st Venice International Film Festival, after which the audience reportedly booed.
+In 2004, the film was restored and screened at the 61st Venice International Film Festival as part of a "Storia Segreta del Cinema Italiano" series.
+After the screening, the film was reportedly booed by the audience.